ontodev/robot-tutorial/robot-tutorial.md

 ## Report

-1. run a series of SPARQL queries to find common violations
+1. run a series of SPARQL queries to find common violations (as of v1.1.0)

 ---